MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/dotnet-exe.md

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2017**

 With Azure Artifacts you can connect to a feed, publish your .NET packages, and control who can access them.
 You can use the dotnet command line interface to publish and restore your packages.

-Follow the instructions below to set up your project:
+## Project setup

 1. From within your project select **Artifacts**, and then select your feed from the dropdown menu.
 [Create a feed](../get-started-nuget.md#create-a-feed), if you don't have one already.